 -'Twas the Night Before Christmas, Clement Clarke Moore

-While the Old Farmer's Almanac referred to December's big lunar event as the "Cold Full Moon," native people of North America also referred to it as the "Big Spirit Moon," "Blue Moon," and the "Snow Moon."
+While the Old Farmer's Almanac referred to December's big lunar event as the Cold Full Moon, native people of North America also referred to it as the Big Spirit Moon, Blue Moon and the Snow Moon.
 In New Zealand, where summer will soon be underway, this lunar season is described as "birds are now sitting in their nests."

 Gaze upon the mysterious Geminids meteor shower (Dec.
 13-14)

 One of the most prolific meteor showers of the year, with 120 to 160 shooting stars per hour, the Geminids are also one of the most scientifically perplexing.
-Whereas most meteor showers come from periodic comets shedding debris as they pass around the sun, the Geminids instead apparently are tied to an asteroid named 3200 Phaethon.
+Whereas most meteor showers come from periodic comets shedding debris as they pass around the sun, the Geminids are apparently tied to an asteroid named 3200 Phaethon.